-Capital assets, which include land, land improvements, buildings, machinery and equipment, and infrastructure (e.g., roads, water mains, sewer mains, and similar items), are reported in the applicable governmental or business-type activity column of the government-wide financial statements, and the proprietary fund financial statements.
+Capital assets, which include land, construction in progress, land improvements, buildings and improvements, machinery and equipment, vehicles, and infrastructure (e.g., roads, water mains, sewer mains, and similar items), are reported in the applicable governmental or business-type activity column of the government-wide financial statements, and the proprietary fund financial statements.
 Capital assets are recorded at historical cost, or at estimated historical cost, if actual historical cost is not available.
 Donated capital assets are recorded at the estimated fair market value at the date of donation.
 Except for the capital assets of the governmental activities column in the government-wide financial statements, construction period interest is capitalized on constructed capital assets.
+Capital assets, other than infrastructure assets, are defined by the Town as assets with an initial, individual cost of more than the amounts shown below and an estimated useful life in excess of one year.

-Capital assets, other than infrastructure assets, are defined by the Town as assets with an initial, individual cost of more than amounts shown below and an estimated useful life in excess of one year.
+Capitalization

-Capitalization Capital Asset Type Threshold
+Capital Asset Type Threshold

-Buildings and land\$ 100,000
+Buildings and improvements and land\$ 100,000

 Land improvements 25,000

 Machinery and equipment 25,000

 Infrastructure 300,000

 Vehicles 25,000